Skip to main content

 Prospective transfer students (also known as external transfer students) are intending to apply, or already have applied, to the University of Maryland and are interested in Immersive Media Design.
 The first step for prospective transfer students is to review the university transfer requirements through the Office of Undergraduate Admissions.

-Transfer students who intend to apply to Immersive Media Design will apply to the University of Maryland and indicate their major as either the Bachelor of Arts or Bachelor of Science in Immersive Media Design.
+Transfer students who intend to apply to Immersive Media Design will apply to the University of Maryland and will indicate on their application Immersive Media Design (B.A.) or Immersive Media Design (B.S.).
 Immersive Media Design is a limited enrollment program at the University of Maryland and students are required to meet the gateway requirements to be directly admitted to their degree program of choice.

 A minimum GPA of 2.7 in all courses taken (UMD and other institutions) is required for internal and external transfer students.